thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 - Design a bespoke SplashKit installer
 - Develop this as an out-of-the-box SplashKit installer
-- Research a browser based implementation
+- Research a browser-based implementation

 ### Deliverables